zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 * Never pay more for a stock than its firm foundation of value
 * Look for stories whose stories of anticipated growth are of the kind on which investors can build castles in the air

+Simply buying and holding a diversified portfolio suited to your objectives will enable you to save on investment expense, brokerage charges and taxes.

+Over the past 30 years, 95 percent of stock market gains came from 1% of the total amount of trading days.